Florida duo caught stealing thousands of dollars in ‘liquid gold,’ deputies say

 TAMPA, Fla.
 (WFLA) — Two Florida men are behind bars after they were caught pumping thousands of dollars worth of “liquid gold” from a local restaurant early Thursday morning, according to authorities.

-A deputy sheriff performing a business check at Woody’s Bar-B-Que around 3:15 a.m. spotted the duo wearing headlamps as they pumped thousands of gallons of used cooking oil from behind the restaurant into a white box truck.
+A deputy sheriff performing a business check at Woody’s Bar-B-Que around 3:15 a.m. spotted the duo pumping thousands of gallons of used cooking oil from behind the restaurant into a white box truck.

 When deputies took a look inside the truck, they found bolt cutters, a pry bar, a pump, and several “large storage containers” containing more than 7,000 pounds of used cooking oil valued at around $5,000.

-Deputies said Lin owned and operated a Jacksonville-based recycling company, L & L Recycling, LLC, but was not contracted by the business owner to take away the used cooking oil.
+Deputies said Lin owned and operated a Jacksonville-based recycling company, L & L Recycling, LLC, but did not have permission to take the cooking oil.

 “They own a company that buys and recycles old cooking oil but, in this case, they tried to increase their profits by stealing the oil,” Flagler County Sheriff Rick Staly said.
 “Used cooking oil is often recycled to make diesel fuel and used in other products.”

-According to the Wall Street Journal, the value of cooking oil has risen 80% in the last year to 66 cents a pound.
-The sharp increase in value has incentivized thieves to steal the commodity and flip it for thousands of dollars.
+According to the Wall Street Journal, the value of cooking oil has risen 80% in the last year to 66 cents per pound.
+The sharp increase in value has incentivized thieves to steal the commodity — referred to as “liquid gold” in articles from WSJ and S&P Global — and flip it for thousands of dollars.

 Local restaurants missing used cooking oil are urged to call authorities at 386-313-4911 to file a report as detectives continue the investigation.